Mzwanele Manyi: MK Party 15 August 2024 to present

 In mid-August 2024, Mzwanele Manyi resigned from the Economic Freedom Fighters (EFF).
 On Monday, 12 August 2024, Manyi tendered his resignation from the EFF, a decision that was soon followed by the resignation of former EFF Deputy President Floyd Shivambu on Thursday, 15 August 2024.
 The news of their departures was publicly announced by Julius Malema, the leader of the EFF, during a press conference on Friday of that same week.

 Although the timing of the resignations appeared coordinated, Manyi clarified that he was unaware of Shivambu's plans to resign and expressed surprise at the coincidence.
-Following his departure from the EFF, Manyi joined former President Jacob Zuma's newly established MK Party.
-This move signaled Manyi's continued alignment with Zuma's political ideology.
+Following his departure from the EFF, Manyi joined former President Jacob Zuma's newly established uMkhonto weSizwe Party (MKP).
+He was sworn in as an MP for the second time in August 2024.

-Manyi was appointed as the party's Chief Whip, before being dismissed in May 2025.
+Immediately after being sworn in as a member of the MKP, Manyi was appointed as the party's Chief Whip, before being dismissed in May 2025.

 Personal life

 Manyi was commonly known as Jimmy until around 2015, when he began going by Mzwanele.
 According to Manyi, he decided to make the change during the Rhodes Must Fall protests of 2015, on the same day that the statue of Cecil Rhodes was toppled at the University of Cape Town.
 He now rejects the name wholeheartedly as a matter of decolonial principle, and told the Sunday Times in 2017:The only reason I [was] called 'Jimmy' was for working purposes, to enable the white man to be able to call me for work.
 So it's no different from having a slave name, because the master would struggle to say Mzwanele.
 Now that I am my own master I get very offended if you insist on using 'Jimmy', because I feel like you're enslaving me.He married Nomaphelo, also known as Stella, in around 1985, and they have three children together.
 He is also a lay preacher at the Bantu Church of Christ.